Josh Kornbluth: The Josh Kornbluth Show

-Kornbluth hosted a television talk show, The Josh Kornbluth Show, for two seasons (2005–2007) on KQED 9, San Francisco.
+Kornbluth hosted a television talk show,The Josh Kornbluth Show, for two seasons (2005–2007) on KQED 9, San Francisco.
 Guests included Alan Alda, Rita Moreno, and Amy Sedaris.
 The show often included a "man on the street" segment, "Wandering Josh".

+Citizen Brain

+In 2017, Kornbluth served as an Atlantic Fellow with the Global Brain Health Institute at the UCSF Memory and Aging Center.
+For this fellowship, he created and hosted a video series, "Citizen Brain", in which he and neuroscientists discuss brain science in connection with topics including empathy, ageism, and social justice.
+In 2020, Kornbluth created a new solo show, also titled "Citizen Brain", based on these topics.